Devon Ash Dieback Action Plan

-Ash dieback disease, already present in the county, poses a major threat to Devon’s landscape and biodiversity over the next 5 to 15 years.
+Ash dieback disease, already present in most parts of the county, poses a major threat to Devon’s landscape and biodiversity over the next 5 to 15 years.
+Around 95% of Ash trees in Devon are predicted to die over the coming years as a result of the disease.

 Ash dieback is a fungal disease affecting common ash trees, Fraxinus excelsior and the narrow leaved ash, Fraxinus angustifolia, by infecting the tree and weakening it to the point at which it becomes more vulnerable to other pests and pathogens.
 First discovered in the UK in Buckinghamshire in February 2012, the disease has since spread and we continue to find new cases in Devon.
 For more information, visit the Forestry Commission pages on Ash Dieback.